 - whitelist_external_dirs (Optional): List of folders that can be used as sources for sending files.

 First, you’ll want to add a password for the Home Assistant web interface.
-Use your favourite text editor to open
+Use your favorite text editor to open

 configuration.yaml and edit the